nisargjoshi10/dockstring/README.md

 This is a forked repo from the original [dockstring code](https://github.com/dockstring/dockstring), a python package for easy molecular docking and docking benchmarking.
 This code is modfied to incorporate automated docking of protein bining ligands from LLMs.

+What's changed:
+    - Incorporated timeout block (The code spends 15 minutes to try to find the docking site, after 15 minutes it restarts the docking process).
+The motivation behind this code block is to avoid the code getting stuck at a certain site and to accelerate docking process.
+    - Prints out time taken to dock a single ligand to a protein target.

 For details, see [paper](https://pubs.acs.org/doi/full/10.1021/acs.jcim.1c01334) and [website](https://dockstring.github.io/):